Skip over navigation to page content

 Love Out of Bounds

-'Love Out of Bounds' was the theme for our storytelling evening this time, in collaboration with Edinburgh University FemSoc and LGBT History Month Scotland.
-Pariticpants, who might be LGBT (lesbian, gay, bisexual or transgender), straight, curious, queer or undefined, were invited to speak about love 'outside the box'.
+'Love Out of Bounds' was the theme for a storytelling event in Edinburgh in collaboration with Edinburgh University FemSoc and LGBT History Month Scotland.
+Participants, who might be LGBT, straight, curious, queer or undefined, were invited to speak about love 'outside the box'.
 This could be the story of a relationship with somebody who did not meet the expectations of friends, family or society because of their gender, sexuality, age, ethnicity, cultural background, disability, nationality, physical or mental health or religion.
 It might be the story of a relationship with more than one partner, or it might be the story of an unlikely friendship, biological or chosen family bond.
 There were funny and sad stories, open-ended stories, stories written down beforehand, and stories spontaneously shared.

 Supporting Stars